Dear investor, use these rules to using Charting Indicators and you will be using a wealth of experience that comes only with years of trading!

 - If you are buying Mid-Term (6 months – 2 years), use Earnings Momentum in the last 6 quarters, plus the chart indicators, Moving Averages 50, 100, 200 days)

-- If you are a day trader you are usually full-time, stressed out, and trading Real Time / Intraday, which requires specialist software, and a penchant for losing money.
+- If you are a day trader you are usually full-time, stressed out, and trading Real-Time / Intraday, which requires special software, and a penchant for losing money.
 The Liberated Stock Trader is not for you.

 Price is the most important indicator of all, it does not matter what the other indicators say, if your stock is moving against you take action, do not blame the indicators.

-8 – Be aware of the market influence
+8 – Be aware of the Market’s Influence

-Be aware of the markets influence over your stock, if it is a disaster day on the markets, it does not matter what the indicators tell you will happen, your stock can get dragged down with the masses.
+Be aware of the influence of the market over your stock, if it is a disaster day on the markets, it does not matter what the indicators tell you will happen, your stock can get dragged down with the masses.

-Pre define a set of rules for the trade and test the rules.
-For example:
+Predefine a set of rules for the trade and test the rules.

 - MA 10 & 20 Cross Over